 Localized flooding may occur on roadways where leaf litter blocks storm drains.
 Some watersheds may respond with higher flows and water levels.
 As a result, local streams and rivers could become dangerous, especially in the vicinity of culverts, bridges and dams.

 Children should be warned about the dangers and pets kept away from watercourses.

 CVC will continue to closely monitor weather and water levels in the watershed.
-The Watershed Conditions Statement for Water Safety will be in effect through to Tuesday February 5th, 2019, or until further notice.
+The Watershed Conditions Statement for Flood Outlook will be in effect through Saturday November 2, 2019, or until further notice.
 To view current watershed conditions, please visit our real-time monitoring website: https://cvc.ca/watershed-science/watershed-monitoring/real-time-monitoring/

-Credit Valley Conservation (CVC) is reminding residents of the dangers that exist on and near local streams, rivers, ponds and lakes, particularly around this time of year.
-CVC urges people to exercise caution and keep family members and pets away from the edges of all waterways as warmer spring weather approaches.
+Credit Valley Conservation (CVC) is reminding residents of the dangers on and near local streams, rivers, ponds and lakes, particularly around this time of year.
+CVC urges people to exercise caution, and keep family members and pets away from the edges of all waterways as warmer spring weather approaches.

-Spring is quickly approaching and we look forward to warmer weather and being outdoors.
-Warmer weather usually brings more snowmelt, rain and ice breaking up along streams, rivers, ponds and lakes.
-During this time of year we can expect higher, faster flowing water in most watercourses.
-In addition, slippery and unstable stream banks and extremely cold water temperatures can lead to very hazardous conditions close to any water body.
+In spring we look forward to warmer weather and being outdoors.
+Warmer weather, however, usually brings rain, melting snow and shifting ice which can contribute to higher, faster flowing water in watercourses.
+Slippery, unstable streambanks and extremely cold water temperatures can also lead to very hazardous conditions close to any water body.